Wehzie/master-thesis/README.md

 ### High priority

-- BUG: MCOneShot doesn't plot all n_osc in n_osc sweep
-- BUG: z-ops plot double entry at same value as default value
-- Potential bug: Normal distribution plots not saved, fix or drop normal distribution plots.
-- BUG: Linear regression not showing up on z_ops with hybrid sweep because z_ops is not set; return the z_ops value passed to linear regression after search, as other algorithms do.
-- BUG: Check duration sweep dataframe.
-- Plot Improvement: logarithmic x-scale for duration plot.
-- Plot Improvement: save mean, mode, stddev to frequency diversity plot title.
+- Do target sweep with linear regression only or 1 or 2 more good algorithms.

+- The mean of a sample's matrix across all rows is far off zero when using SpiPy.CACHING.

+### Medium priority

 - Plot Improvement: custom legend for mask with multiple members in a group.
 Such that a group shares a color and one entry in the legend (individual algorithm names shouldn't be visible).
-- Do target sweep with linear regression only or 1 or 2 more good algorithms.

-### Medium priority
+- Plot Improvement: save mean, mode, stddev to frequency diversity plot title.

 - Add magpie to target sweep.

-- Qualitative sweeps with parallel jobs script.

 - Plot improvement: Reuse algorithm bar chart with z-ops sweep.